bricks-starter-code/ps/examples/README.md

 # Draw Animation GUI

 `draw_animation_gui.html` is similar to `draw_animation_smooth.html` except that is draws the value of `t` in screen space using the `customUI` function.

+# Transformable Math

+`transformable_math.html` draws a hard-coded function to the screen.
+This takes advantage of the built-in camera controlls, allowing the user to pan and zoom on the function.